Shashanksnraj/ReleaseGates/readme.md

     ![deployment_success](images/deployment_success.png)

-1. We will see a Web App and an Application Insights being provisioned.
+1. You will see a Web App and an Application Insights being provisioned.
 [Application Insights](https://azure.microsoft.com/en-in/services/application-insights/) is used to monitor the Web app.

     ![select_ai](images/select_ai.png)